ISVPlaybook/isvplaybook.github.io/_docs/Guides/saas-accelerator.md

 After the installation, the deployment script outputs the following information:

 - _Landing Page URL_
-- _Webhook URL_
+- _Connection Webhook URL_
-- _Tenant ID_
+- _Microsoft Entra Tenant ID_
-- _Application ID_
+- _Microsoft Entra Application ID_

-You will need to copy this information and paste them in the _Parter Center > Commercial Marketplace > Offers > Your Offer > Technical Configuration_ section as shown below:
+You will need to copy this information and paste them in the _Parter Center > Marketplace Offers > Your Offer > Technical Configuration_ section as shown below:

 ![Technical Configuration](/assets/images/saas-accel-tech-config.png)
 SaaS Offer Technical Configuration